 The CCPD planning model provides guidelines for integration of planning and budgeting, and the council and committee structure ensures that appropriate constituencies are involved in the process.
-The Budget Council is comprised of constituencies representing Academic Senate, faculty, students, administration, classified staff, and finance (III.D.1-x).
-State budget updates are provided to Budget Council and the Board of Trustees as the state budget progresses to approval (III.D.1-x; III.D.1-x; III.D.1-x).
-Throughout the budget development planning process, assumptions and updates are shared with college constituencies and the AHC Board of Trustees (III.D.1-x; III.D.1-x; III.D.1-x; III.D.1-x; III.D.1-x; III.D.1-x; III.D.1-x).
-The tentative budget and final budget are approved by the Board of Trustees and available on the AHCE myHancock portal as well as in public postings (III.D.1-x; III.D.1-x).
-Financial overviews are a standard agenda item at the annual fall strategic planning retreat (III.D.1-x).
+The Budget Council is comprised of constituencies representing Academic Senate, faculty, students, administration, classified staff, and finance (III.D.1-25).
+State budget updates are provided to Budget Council and the Board of Trustees as the state budget progresses to approval (III.D.1-26; III.D.1-27; III.D.1-28).

+Throughout the budget development planning process, assumptions and updates are shared with college constituencies and the AHC Board of Trustees (III.D.1-29; III.D.1-30; III.D.1-31; III.D.1-32; III.D.1-33).
+The tentative budget and final budget are approved by the Board of Trustees and available on the AHC myHancock portal as well as in public postings (III.D.1-34).
+Financial overviews are a standard agenda item at the annual fall strategic planning retreat (III.D.1-35).

-To ensure that financial processing has integrity AHC utilized ONESolution, an integrated financial and human resources ERP system for budget management and internal control to ensure expenditures are classified appropriately and are within approved budget appropriations.
-The District has a credible track record of unmodified audit opinions as noted in district audits for fiscal years 2011-2012, 2012-2013, 2013-2014, and 2014-2015 (III.D.1-x; III.D.1-x; III.D.1-x; III.D.1-x).
+To ensure that financial processing has integrity, AHC utilized ONESolution, an integrated financial and human resources ERP system, for budget management and internal control to ensure expenditures are classified appropriately and are within approved budget appropriations.
+The District has a credible track record of unmodified audit opinions as noted in District audits for fiscal years 2011-2012, 2012-2013, 2013-2014, and 2014-2015 (III.D.1-36; III.D.1-37; III.D.1-38; III.D.1-39).

-The college meets the standard.
+The College meets the standard.
 While there is evidence that the college integrates program review, planning, and resource allocation, improvements can be made in the clarity of the processes in order to demonstrate that they lead to institutional effectiveness.
+In 2013 a revision to the CCPD Institutional Planning processes was made to update the document with recent institutional changes.
+However, in the time since then, the College has modified and adopted processes that are not reflected in the document.
+It further became evident that in a few instances processes did not consistently involve all appropriate stakeholders or follow identified timelines.
 The need for improvements are based on the institution's broad based, systematic evaluation of all aspects of planning, including programs and services where human, physical, technology, and financial resources are allocated.
 The college will draft a Quality Focus Essay in order to improve the linkage between integrated evaluation, planning, and resource allocation to improve student learning and achievement.